-Step 4: Make the Tabletop
+Step 4: Make tabletop

 Take your five 2” x 6” x 71” tabletop pieces and lie them top down on two sawhorses.
 You’ll want 3/8” gaps between each of the boards.
 Use one ¼” plastic spacer and one 1/8” spacer on either end between each of the boards.

 Measure in from either end 7 and 11/16", and draw a line across the board with a speed square.
 Measure in 34 and 3/4" from both ends, and draw a line with the speed square.
-Use these pencil lines as guide for the table under-top supports (C), placing the end supports outside of the lines and centering all pieces half an inch from either side.
+Use these pencil lines as a guide for the table under-top supports (C), placing the end supports outside of the lines and centering all pieces half an inch from either side.

-There are a couple ways to secure these supports to the tabletop.
+There are a couple of ways to secure these supports to the tabletop.
 While the tabletop is still upside down, you can toenail screws or nails through the side of the supports into each tabletop piece before you flip it over and screw in from the top.
 Or, if you’re lazy like me, you can just lie on your back and drill the 3” screws in from the bottom.
 Use clamps to help keep the pieces in place while you’re drilling.

-Here’s a hint: once you have the two end supports secured, you can toenail the middle support at either end before flipping the whole thing over and putting in the rest of the screws.
+Here’s a hint: Once you have the two end supports secured, you can toenail the middle support at either end before flipping the whole thing over and putting in the rest of the screws.

-Step 5: Add the Legs
+Step 5: Add legs

 Flip the tabletop onto its front again.
 Place the legs (D) on the inside of the end supports 7 5/16” from either side.
 Clamp in place.

 Mark on the outside of the under-top supports where you’ll be pre-drilling for the bolts.
 We marked one spot 2” in and 2 ½” up, and the other spot 4” in and 1” up.
 Pre-drill with a 3/8” bit.
 Repeat with the remaining legs.
-Use one 3/8” x 5” hex head bolt along with a nut and a washer at each per hole to secure.
+Use one 3/8” x 5” hex head bolt along with a nut and a washer at each hole to secure.

-Step 6: Seat Cross Section
+Step 6: Seat cross section